Wandering around: A bioinspired approach to visual attention through object motion sensitivity: Related work

 Recent advancements in selective attention systems for neuromorphic vision have highlighted their potential to enhance visual processing efficiency in robotics due to their low power consumption and low latency.
 A pivotal work~\cite{gruel2023stakes} introduces neuromorphic foveation, using event cameras to selectively process visual information, reducing data load while maintaining high accuracy in tasks like semantic segmentation and classification.
 This approach achieves a superior balance between data quantity and quality compared to traditional high or low-resolution event data.
 While foveated vision enhances certain aspects of perception, it introduces an inherent challenge in event processing: distinguishing between independent object motion (\emph{i.e.}, object motion) and camera-induced motion (\emph{i.e.}, egomotion) while executing fixational eye movements and identifying the next salient point for foveation.
-Neuromorphic cameras detect intensity changes, making them sensitive to both objects and egomotion-induced events, which can create ambiguity.
 Disambiguating visual stimuli and perceptually grouping the information to focus the attention requires mechanisms to enhance object motion cues akin to biological vision systems, to ensure reliable object detection and tracking.

 Risi \emph{et al.}\cite{9948687} introduced an event-based FPGA implementation of a saliency-driven selective attention model that efficiently processes visual information from event cameras.
 This implementation outperforms classic bottom-up models, such as those by Itti \emph{et al.}\cite{itti1998model, itti2001computational}, in predicting eye fixations, achieving high performance with minimal computational resources.
 It captures significant aspects of visual perception by focusing on localised temporal changes and provides microsecond-precise saliency updates without relying on traditional image frames.
 Event-based visual attention for robotic applications has already been proposed~\cite{rea2013event}, harnessing its responsiveness and robustness under varying lighting conditions while mimicking human-like attentional processes.